mango314/math-blog/2017/README.md

 * [The Art of Storytelling](https://www.khanacademy.org/partner-content/pixar/storytelling)

 Math lectures are God-awful.
 Usually I get a New York Times crossword puzzle and fill it out while the man or woman is talking.
 Just terrible.

+It grieves me to learn that mathematician [Jean-Christophe Yoccoz](https://en.wikipedia.org/wiki/Jean-Christophe_Yoccoz) is dead.
+It as always been on my to-do list to learn about [interval-exchange transformations](https://www.college-de-france.fr/media/jean-christophe-yoccoz/UPL15305_PisaLecturesJCY2007.pdf) and square-tiled surfaces more carefully.
+And then I would go to Paris and sip a glass of champaigne and write equations.
+Feasibility is another story.